charlesdaniels/shelldoc/README.rst

 ShellDoc, keep in mind that it is specifically tailored for shell scripting languages in the `sh` family.

-ShellDoc is loosely inspired by the PowerShell documentation format.
+ShellDoc is loosely inspired by the PowerShell documentation format, and is written in Python 3.
+ShellDoc has no dependencies beyond the Python 3 standard library.

 Key Features
 ------------